Step7750/BetterBuyOrders/README.md

 As of v1.3, BBO also allows all of these features on item pages and implements the ability to put buy orders on pages that have no items (very rare items etc...)

 # How to Install
+<a href="https://chrome.google.com/webstore/detail/better-buy-orders/fdohejjlbpikihghncmaejajdbpoiebj">If you have Google Chrome, you can install the up-to-date extension here</a>

-Better Buy Orders can be installed using <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en">Tampermonkey</a> on Google Chrome or <a href="https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/">Greasemonkey</a> on Mozilla Firefox (other browsers have not been tested)

-After you install the appropriate extension, just click <a href="https://github.com/Step7750/BetterBuyOrders/raw/master/master.user.js">here</a> and follow the install instructions
+Better Buy Orders (script v1.4) can be installed on Firefox using <a href="https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/">Greasemonkey</a> on Mozilla Firefox.
+After you install Greasemonkey extension, just click <a href="https://github.com/Step7750/BetterBuyOrders/raw/master/master.user.js">here</a> and follow the install instructions

 # Features
-As of v1.4
+As of v1.5
 * Extend the amount of buy and sell orders seen
 * Works on commodity, items, and pages with nothing listed
 * Allows "hot swapping" of currencies for the tables
 * Place buy orders on items without any listings
 * Price history graphs now appear on pages with no listings
+* Auto-complete market search bar

 #Changelog